Military & Veteran Student Brief: November 2021

 UAA follows the policies articulated in the Joint Statement on the Transfer and Award of Credit, developed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), the American Council on Education (ACE), and the Council for Higher Education Accreditation (CHEA).

-UAA accepts transfer credit from regionally accredited military institutions, including: U.S. Naval Academy, U.S. Military Academy-West Point, U.S. Coast Guard Academy and U.S. Air Force Academy.
-UAA maintains a military credit website to better inform students of opportunities for transferring military credits.
+UAA accepts transfer credit from regionally accredited military institutions, including: United States Naval Academy, United States Military Academy at West Point, United States Coast Guard Academy and United States Air Force Academy.
+UAA maintains a military credit website to better inform students of opportunities for transferring military.

 What Does Not Transfer

-Many courses that transfer in as elective credit may not apply to specific degree programs.
-For example, how would the military college course “Missile Loading” fulfill the requirements for a UAA history degree?
-Each degree represents a specific body of knowledge and/or skill particular to the discipline, and program requirements are developed to maximize a student’s mastery of the required body of knowledge.
+Many military courses that transfer to UAA as elective credit may not apply to specific degree programs.
+For example, how would the military college course Ammunition Technician (ACE ID MOS-411A-001) apply toward the requirements for a Bachelor of Arts in History?
+Each UAA degree represents a specific body of knowledge and/or skill particular to the discipline, and program requirements are developed to maximize a student’s mastery of the required body of knowledge.
 If a transfer course does not contribute to the body of knowledge needed to complete a specific degree—even if accepted as elective credit by the university—it is not used to meet that degree’s major requirements.
-These credits are often interpreted as being “not transferred” or “not accepted” or “lost” when they are actually accepted as transfer credit but not applied to a particular major requirement because they are not applicable to the degree.
-Students have the option to petition these credits if they think they can demonstrate that the credits do, in fact, apply to the body of knowledge of the degree.

 The following policies are taken from the UAA Catalog, “Academic Standards and Regulations: Course Performance.”